 The semi-quantitative way of assessing the overall emission map quality by pollutant, involves simply comparing the proportion of emissions mapped as point or area sources against the national total.
-Greater certainty is associated with emissions from point sources, as the emissions are geographically constrained to a particular location (i.e. Industrial stacks).
-In terms of emission outputs, point sources are often directly monitored by abatement systems and/or have a record of the materials processed on site, used to inform the mapping.
+Greater certainty is associated with emissions from point sources, as the emissions are geographically constrained to a particular location (i.e. industrial stacks).
+In terms of emission outputs, point sources are often directly monitored by operators and/or have a record of the materials processed on site, used to inform the mapping.

-A quantitative approach for assessing uncertainty in the pollutant maps is subsequently achieved through the inclusion of adjustment factors to emissions associated with different polluting activities.
-This better represents the uncertainty in the geographic distribution of emissions at area sources, with area source grids based on actual production/emission data providing a low adjustment factor.
+A quantitative approach for assessing uncertainty in the pollutant maps is subsequently achieved through the application of uncertainty scores to emissions associated with different polluting activities derived from comparison of NAEI and modelled emissions.
+This better represents the uncertainty in the geographic distribution of emissions of area sources, with area source grids based on actual production/emission data providing a low uncertainty score.

-Verification, involving the comparison of independently derived data (i.e. ambient monitoring) and model outputs to provide a 'reality check' on the emissions estimates is briefly outlined, and discussed in further detail by Brookes et al (2015).
+Verification, involving the comparison of independently derived data (i.e. ambient monitoring) and model outputs to provide a 'reality check' on the emissions estimates is briefly outlined, and discussed in further detail by Brookes et al (2016).